StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Loops/README.md

     move()
 ```

 That's all there is to it!
-Make sure to remember how, just like with an ```if``` statement, we have the keyword, ```while```, and then a question (or condition) we ask Karel the robot, and then a colon ```:```, and inside the loop, we do whatever we want to do over and over until the condition we ask isn't true anymore.
+Make sure to remember how, just like with an ```if``` statement, we have the keyword, ```while```, and then a question (or condition) we ask Reeborg the robot, and then a colon ```:```, and inside the loop, we do whatever we want to do over and over until the condition we ask isn't true anymore.

-With just the code above, we would be able to get Karel to move all the way across an empty board because he will move until ```front_is_clear()``` is false, which is when he hits a wall.
+With just the code above, we would be able to get Reeborg to move all the way across an empty board because he will move until ```front_is_clear()``` is false, which is when he hits a wall.
 After running this loop, the board looks like this:

 ![](WhileLoop.PNG)